“No one wants to install a new app for every business or service they want to interact with.”

-Good question.
-The benefits of employing Messenger Chatbots are numerous.
+The benefits of employing Facebook Chatbots are numerous.
 Here are a couple of ways to use a Messenger bot to improve your business processes.

 Your users are already chatting on Facebook.
 That’s where you bait them in.
-You don’t have to make an effort to send them to an external site or a different application (which they may not even want to download in the first place).
+You don’t have to make an effort to send them to an external site or a different application .
 Make it easy.
 Comfortable.
 Minimize the effort that they need to put in to reach you, and you’ve got yourself a winning strategy.

-In fact, you can actually collect email addresses by simply asking for them and then, using Zapier, transfer their replies into your Email CRM (e.g., MailChimp & Salesforce)
+You can actually collect email addresses by simply asking for them and then, using Zapier, transferring their replies into your Email CRM (e.g., MailChimp & Salesforce)

 You even qualify leads, using the decision node to find out whether they fit certain criteria.